Bougakov/Micromake-D1-3D-printer/printhead.md

 # Proper assembly of the printing head

 Today I decided to clean the hot end of my printer, for the first time since I bought Micromake D1.
-I found out that hot ABS leaked in every connection and had to soak everything in acetone.
+I found out that molten ABS leaked in every connection and I had to soak everything in acetone for hours to clean it.
 So I decided to study the subject and assemble the hot end properly this time.

 The physics is like this: cold ABS filament has uniform diameter of 1.75mm: